John Oldfield (engineer): Ford

 He joined Ford in 1958, at the age of 21.
+In 1970 he was the Ford chassis engineering manager at Dunton.

 He became head of the £3bn design project for the Ford Mondeo (CDW27) in May 1986 from Ford Dunton, which was launched in March 1993 at the Geneva Motor Show.
 The car was made at Genk Body & Assembly in Genk, Belgium, which was to produce around 350,000 a year.
 At its peak, the Mondeo design team at the Dunton Technical Centre and Merkenich in Germany had 800 engineers.
 He was head of Mondeo design for six years up to its launch.
 The design for the Mondeo was agreed at the Merkenich Technical Centre in Cologne.
 American teams worked on the air conditioning and the automatic gearboxes, and European teams worked on the manual gearboxes.
 The Ford Zeta engine was developed for the Mondeo.

 Ford at Dagenham had lost production of the Sierra in 1989 (moving to Genk), although it still made the Ford Fiesta (third generation) (its 7,000 workers were making around 240,000 a year in the early 1990s).
 The Sierra would sell 1.3m in the UK.

 He became head of New Products at Ford of Europe in the early 1990s.
 Ford in the UK is headquartered at Warley, Essex, off the B186, south of Brentwood.